The ability to work with startups can mean businesses taking a risk with the required support and guidance from CIOs.

-However, as some startup businesses can help discover emerging talent, offer fresh ideas and provide access to new technologies - sometimes where established companies can often struggle.
+However, some startups can help discover emerging talent, offer fresh ideas and provide access to new technologies - sometimes where established companies can often struggle.

-The use of research from previous reports and start-up portfolios can help illustrate the areas CIOs need to address and ensure they meet company expectations.
-CIO UK speaks to eight leading UK CIOs and digital experts on how they are working with startup companies to develop new opportunities for the business.
+CIO UK looks at 12 leading UK CIOs and digital experts on how they are working with startups to develop new opportunities for the business.
 (Read next: How to find and implement emerging technology as a new CIO.)

 "At the other end of the scale we have a real need to build a significant integration capability to enable our major programmes and give us a platform to innovate on.
 We selected an open source product WSO2 for the task, and have been working with a growing startup, Wheeve, which specialises in integration.
 When we first started working with them there were only three employees.
 They have scaled massively over the last 12 months and now have offshore delivery capabilities."

-"For our SME and start-up companies we look carefully at the product set, where it sits in the market and how important it will be to Oxfam in order to gain a true understanding of the risk in using or continuing to use a particular product.
+"For our SME and startup companies , e look carefully at the product set, where it sits in the market and how important it will be to Oxfam in order to gain a true understanding of the risk in using or continuing to use a particular product.
 We also look at the importance of Oxfam to the SME and factor this into our risk evaluation – we do not want companies to be too dependent on us as a line of business."

 "We are working closely with some smaller companies around digital, including Futuregov for our digital strategy, our own internal Essex education service, which delivers Target Tracker to over 6,000 schools, and a range of local companies around app development, technology training and new digital channels development."

 David Wilde, Essex Country Council’s former CIO